Tourist Places Corbett Tiger Reserve Uttarakhand India

 The best time to visit this museum is during the months of January and March; although the Corbett museum remains open throughout the year and remain closed only in Holi.
 The timings for visiting this museum is between 7.00 A.M. to 6 P.M.

-Dhikala Tourism Zone: Dhikala is a well known tourist destination in Corbett National Park.
+Dhikala Tourism Zone: Dhikala is a well known tourist destination in Jim Corbett National Park.
 Situated at the border of the extensive Patil Dun valley from where the Ramganga flows in numerous channels.
 Literally Dhikala is situated approximately at a distance of 35 km from Dhangarhi Gate, promising more real experience of the wild.
 Dhikala forest lodge is the sole place in Indian National Park that permits night stay in the lap of nature.
 Hard core wild lifer recommends a very interesting place to find accommodation in.
 It offers outstanding view of the valley, with the Kanda.

 Bijrani Tourism Zone: Bijrani Tourism Zone is the premium zone of the park, known for its exotic flora and fauna and amazing vegetation.
-Bijrani is one of the highest wildlife populated Tiger Reserve Area of Corbett National Park.
+Bijrani is one of the highest wildlife populated Corbett Tiger Reserve Area of Jim Corbett National Park.
 The entry point of this zone is Amdanda Gate near Ramnagar.
-Travelers may have highest possibility of tiger spotting during Bijrani Gypsy Safari.
+Travelers may have highest possibility of tiger spotting during Bijrani Jeep Safari.
 Healthy population of wildlife, open grasslands, deep & dense forest with stormy drains is some of the major attractions of Bijrani wildlife zone.

-Sitabani Tiger Reserve: Located at an approximate distance of 10 km from Ramnagar, Sitabani is a hard forest area but not the part of Corbett Tiger Reserve.
+Sitabani Corbett Tiger Reserve: Located at an approximate distance of 10 km from Ramnagar, Sitabani is a hard forest area but not the part of Corbett Tiger Reserve.
 Sitabani is heaven for bird watchers as the place is only spot where many species of feathered creatures beautify the environs of area.
 Apart from, the reserve provides an adobe to a good number of wildlife including barking deer, tigers, leopard, wild boars, elephant and king cobra.
 The place has historic importance too; associated with the epic Ramayana, it is said that Sitabani is the same place where Goddess Sita (wife of Lord Rama) spent her days of expulsion.
-Declared as buffer zone area by the forest officials only has two modes of transport - Elephant and Gypsy Safari is allowed.
+Declared as buffer zone area by the forest officials only has two modes of transport - Elephant and Jeep Safari is allowed.

 For Bookings Write email on firstname.lastname@example.org